 Our Audiology Program is celebrating 10 years!

 Dr. Dawn will be submitting blogs throughout the year to celebrate the wonderful accomplishments of our Audiology Program.
-Here is her blog on Giving Thanks:
+Here is her blog on the important of wearing devices:

 Do I really have to do this today?

 Wow!
 That week was just crazy!
 Up a 5.45, showered, lunches made, breakfast made, kids up, “don’t forget to brush your teeth”, hair brushed, shoes on, at the bus stop at 7.30.
 “Wait…..did I brush my teeth?”
 Does it stop there?
 No is does not!
 Off to work, meeting, emails, phone calls, more meetings!
 Pick up the kids, soccer, basketball, ballet, gymnastics, quickest and healthiest dinner I can purchase through a drive through, home, bath, story, bed.
 Collapse into bed and then do it all again tomorrow!
 That doesn’t even take into account the days we have Dr’s appointments, dentist appointments, audiology appointments or heaven forbid, someone gets sick at school!!!!!
 So now it’s Saturday morning and it’s supposed to be the quiet, sleeping in, wake up slowly and cuddle on the couch under a blanket in the morning time!
 Do I really have to get up and battle with my child to put these hearing devices on…. really?
 I mean a couple of hours won’t without them won’t hurt right?